 If you like this ground-pounding route, you really can’t go wrong with a Hive Fleet either.
 Using Genestealer spam is great in Kraken for the super advance rolls as well as the ability to fall back and charge, allowing faster units to make way for the newest fighters.
 Jormungandr is great for all the reserve ability, and a 2+ armor save Swarmy?
 Very nice.
 Leviathan can also be great for an additional 6+ Feel No Pain on Swarmy and its friends, and if you are dedicated to more of a Termgant/Hormagaunt horde, Hyrda is great too.
 I don’t like Swarmlord as Kronos simply for the fact that the best part of Kronos is the Warlord Trait which Swarmy cannot have.

 So why not take Swarmy every game?
 Well, it has limitations.
 First, cost.
-Swarmy is 300 points, our most expensive entry in the codex.
-That is 15% of your entire army (at 2k) in one model.
-Now, is that worth it?
-I think so, but losing Swarmy represents a crushing blow to your force.
+Swarmy is 250 points, our most expensive entry in the codex still, but you know what, Chapter Approved really made it even better with a 50 point price reduction.
+Swarmy is still not cheap, but that kind of discount really helps make it even more awesome.
+The biggest problem for Swarmy is that losing Swarmy represents a crushing blow to your force if you built around Hive Commander.
 Especially if you start taking Genestealers and Trygons and giant blobs of Gargoyles and maybe a Haruspex, you are starting to quickly run out of points.
-Swarmy wants to play with everyone, but it costs too much and hogs too much bio-mass to be able to bring all of its friends.
+Swarmy wants to play with everyone, but it costs a fair bit and hogs a lot of bio-mass to be able to bring all of its friends.
 You really have to dedicate one way or the other, meaning you either dedicate to infantry swarm, monster-rocket, or self-contained swarmy missile, but it is really hard to do 2 of 3 and just about impossible to do all 3 well, namely because it creates holes in overall army design that leads to less than stellar lists.

 The other factor is that Swarmy just does not compete with the super-toys like Roboute, Magnus, or Mortarion.
 Granted, they are all more expensive, but Swarmy is going to struggle with any of these models.
 Swinging first, Swarmy does all of 5.8 wounds to Morty, including the Mortal, while Morty turns around and whomps Swarmy for 6.2 wounds, but with the potential to spike to an instant kill, and well, 6.2 wounds of 12 is very different than 5.8 wounds of 18.
 The Nids in general don’t have a super great answer to the really big threats, so even our best bug still struggles to deal with these threats one on one.
+Even with rerolling wounds, Swarmy is not likely to one round any super threat on its own.
 Of course, why fight one on one?

 That said, the Swarmlord is still one of the best choices in our codex.
 The Swarmlord is amazing and as I’ve said before, if you are not taking Swarmlord, you need to ask why.
 Sure, plenty of good, strong armies don’t need Swarmlord, so it is not an auto-include, but there are many armies that would likely benefit from it.
 If you are running any melee based army, a Swarmlord should be in consideration somewhere.